 Crude Petroleum: United States

-This report forecasts US crude petroleum demand and production in barrels (where 1 barrel is equivalent to 42 gallons) to 2020.
+This report forecasts to 2021 and 2025 US crude petroleum demand and production in barrels (where one barrel is equivalent to 42 gallons).
 Total demand is segmented by type in terms of: non-biofuels and biofuels.
-Total production is also segmented by type as follows: crude oil and lease condensate, natural gas plant liquids, biofuels, and other liquids.
-US refined petroleum production by type is also included in terms of: gasoline, distillate fuel, jet fuel, residual fuel, and other refined petroleum products.
+Total production is segmented by type as follows: crude oil and lease condensates, natural gas plant liquids, biofuels, and other liquids (such as drip gases; liquid hydrocarbons produced from gilsonite, oil sands, oil shale, and tar sands; and non-hydrocarbons produced with oil, such as sulfur and various metals).

 Back to Top